William Keith of Delny: England 1586

-Mary Queen of Scots
+Mary, Queen of Scots

-Delny arrived in London on 5 November 1586 to intercede for the life of Mary, Queen of Scots, carrying the King's letter of instructions for Archibald Douglas.
-At this time, the French ambassador Du Preau, known as Courcelles, described Delny him as a "pensionary and creature of the Queen of England".
+Delny arrived in London on 5 November 1586 to intercede for the life of Mary, Queen of Scots, carrying the king's letter of instructions for Archibald Douglas.
+At that time, the French ambassador Du Preau, known as Courcelles, described Delny as a "pensionary and creature of the Queen of England".

 He met up with Archibald Douglas and had an audience with Queen Elizabeth on 10 November.
 They requested that any proceedings against Mary should be delayed until members of the Privy Council of Scotland were present, and that nothing should prejudice James VI's succession to the English throne.
 Douglas and Delny attended a banquet with the commissioners at Mary's trial at Burghley's London house on 22 November, and were assured that nothing at Mary's trial had prejudiced James VI's title.
 James VI wrote to Delny that the execution of his mother would be a greater tragedy than the deaths of Anne Boleyn and Catherine Howard.
 Delny was reluctant to pass this letter to Elizabeth, but she heard of it, and Delny was forced to show it to her, and she was furious.
 Elizabeth was in a "passion" and the Earl of Leicester made a speech about the Scottish king's good intentions to appease her.

 William Cecil wrote to Delny about "so strange and unseasonable message, as did directly touch her noble father (Henry VIII), herself, and all the estates of her present Parliament."
 Cecil said Elizabeth was now reluctant to receive further ambassadors from James VI.
 During the negotiations, Douglas said to Delny that he was "simple", meaning both honest and unsophisticated, and Delny wrote to John Maitland of Thirlestane that Douglas was a serpent in the likeness of a man, who had no care for the matter.

 In January 1587 Delny was joined in London by Sir Robert Melville of Murdocairny and the Master of Gray to intercede for the life of Mary.
 After Mary was executed, their speeches and manner of mediation were said to have been counter-productive, and when Sir John Seton of Barnes was dismissed from household service in July, it was thought Delny would lose his place.
 Despite his failure to secure his mother's life, James VI knighted Delny in August at time of the Parliament and made him Master of the Wardrobe.

 On 1 August James VI confirmed him as owner of Delny and granted him other lands which had been part of the Lordship of Ross.
 These lands were made into a new barony of Delny.
+William Keith received £5,000 Scots in part payment for providing the king's clothes in 1588.